HeardLibrary/digital-scholarship/script/python/basics.md

 Note: this is the second lesson in a beginner's introduction to Python.
 For the whole schedule, see the [Vanderbilt Python Working Group homepage](../wg/)

+**General note:** Since these examples are really simple, we advise using the Thonny IDE so that you can cut, paste, then click the green run button to quickly test them out.

 # Basics of Python Structure

 *Warning: Pretty much everything on this page is an oversimplification.
 But you can learn the details when you need to know them.*